chafla/SomebodysPC/README.md

 __%create_roles__\*: Create three empty team roles that goPC can use to assign.

 __%stats__: List stats on the number of team members, including the percentage of the members on each team.
-Only works with the default Pokemon GO roles, if they exist on the server.
+Only works with the default Pokemon GO roles, if they exist on the server ("Mystic", "Instinct", and "Valor", case sensitive).

 __%wiki [page]__: Find a page on bulbapedia.